 Cleo isn’t a stand-alone app you install on your phone, instead it “lives” inside Facebook messenger.
 Some people love this, some people don’t.
 If you spend much of your online time on Facebook and you use one of the banks Cleo covers, this one is worth trying.

 Squirrel takes a different approach.
 You keep your current bank account but Squirrel sets up a new bank account in your name.
 When you are paid, your money is moved into this new account and Squirrel then moves back the money to your real account as it is needed to pay your regular bills.

 The rest of the money – what isn’t needed for bills – is then moved back to your real bank account so you can spend it.
-If you want, Squirrel can move it back in weekly chunks, so you don’t run out before you are next paid.
+Squirrel can move it back in weekly chunks, so you don’t run out before you are next paid.

 If you find it hard to leave enough money for your bills, you could find Squirrel very helpful.
 Budgeting for monthly bills if you are paid weekly can be especially tricky and Squirrel helps with this.

-Unlike all the other apps on this page, there is a monthly charge for Squirrel – £3.99.
-But the first three months are free, so you can try it and see if it makes a real difference for you.
+Unlike all the other apps on this page, there is a monthly charge for Squirrel – £9.99.
+That’s quite a lot – but if you have tried other ways to budget and you are always failing, this could be worth it.
+The first two months are free, so you can try it and see if it makes a real difference for you.

 I have written a detailed review of Squirrel.